MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 * **Visual Studio Code Power Query SDK (Preview)**: Released in 2022 is the new and recommended way to create Power Query connectors.

 ## Visual Studio Power Query SDK

+Follow the steps below to install the Visual Studio Power Query SDK:

 1. Install the [Power Query SDK](https://aka.ms/powerquerysdk) from the Visual Studio Marketplace.
 2. Create a new data connector project.